-Yellow fever fears prompt monkey murder in Brazil, experts say
+Yellow fever fears prompt monkey killings

 "We're not there yet," Fauci said.
 Still, the number of infections among humans is high -- estimates from the Brazilian Ministry of Health indicate 715 confirmed cases of yellow fever and 827 cases under investigation as of April 27-- and, with the virus' 20 to 30% mortality rate, deaths are rising.

-The death toll naturally leads to fear, which, combined with a lack of information, can lead to monkey murders.
+The death toll naturally leads to fear, which, combined with a lack of information, can lead to monkey killings.

 Ecosystem stability